sbose78/redhat-helm-charts/README.md

 # Red Hat Helm Charts
 This repository contains the charts are populated out-of-the-box in the OpenShift Developer Catalog

-The repository has been configured to serve the static helm index and chart files
+The repository has been configured to serve the static helm index and chart files.

 ## Usage